Code-Institute-Submissions/astro-mat-PP2/README.md

 # Guitar Practice Tools

 Guitar Practice tools is a site providing a suite of tools useful to the guitarist.
 It aims to provide the user with an interactive guitar practice structure.
-THe site will also provide a scale learning quiz that tests the users scale knowledge and aims to to teach the ability to recognise scales by ear.
+The site will also provide a scale learning quiz that tests the users scale knowledge and aims to to teach the ability to recognise scales by ear.

 It will be a basic site that will provide a good visual experience and clear images.
 The game is a great way to teach users the sound of different scales and then use that knowledge during practice. users